Mohamed Hag Ali Hassan: Awards and honours

 Hassan is a Founding Fellow of the African Academy of Sciences (1985), a Fellow of The World Academy of Sciences (1985), a Fellow of the Islamic World Academy of Sciences (1992), an Honorary Member of the Academia Colombiana de Ciencias Exactas, Fisicas y Naturales (1996), and a Foreign Fellow of the Pakistan Academy of Sciences (2002).
+He was appointed a Foreign Member of the Royal Society in 2025.

 Personal life

 Hassan is married with three children.